Configure MCP Gateway Listener and Route¶

 - Existing Gateway resource

-- Gateway API Provider (Istio) configured
+- Gateway API provider (e.g. Istio) configured

-Step 1: Add MCP Listener to Gateway¶
+Step 1: Add MCP Listeners to Gateway¶

 spec: